karkael64/amonite-craft/README.md

 define("popup-info", PopupInfoHTMLElement)
 ```

-Then just insert HTML element in your template
+Then just insert HTML element in your template:

 ```html
 <html>